John Sears Tanner: Biography

 From 1998 to 2003, Tanner served as chair of the BYU English Department.
-He was BYU's Academic Vice President from 2004 to 2011.
+He was BYU's academic vice president from 2004 to 2011.

-Tanner wrote BYU's Educational AIMs (Spiritually Strengthening, Intellectually Enlarging, Character Building, Lifelong Learning and Service).
+Tanner wrote BYU's educational aims (spiritually strengthening, intellectually enlarging, character building, lifelong learning and service).

 Tanner has served in the LDS Church as a bishop and stake president.
 In 2011, Tanner was assigned to serve as president of the Brazil São Paulo South Mission.

 At the church's April 2014 General Conference, Tanner was accepted by the membership as first counselor to Tad R. Callister in the general presidency of the church's Sunday School.
 Tanner completed his service in Brazil and officially began the Sunday School assignment in July 2014.

-On May 12, 2015, Russell M. Nelson, chairman of the Executive Committee of the BYU-Hawaii Board of Trustees announced that effective July 27, 2015, Tanner would succeed Steven C. Wheelwright as the president of BYU-Hawaii.
+On May 12, 2015, Russell M. Nelson, chairman of the executive committee of the BYU–Hawaii Board of Trustees, announced that effective July 27, 2015, Tanner would succeed Steven C. Wheelwright as the president of BYU-Hawaii.

-In June 2015, the LDS Church announced that Devin Durrant, who had been serving as the Second Counselor in the Sunday School General Presidency, would succeed Tanner as First Counselor.
+In June 2015, the LDS Church announced that Devin Durrant, who had been serving as the second counselor in the Sunday School General Presidency, would succeed Tanner as first counselor.

-On May 12, 2020, Jeffrey R. Holland, chairman of the Executive Committee of the BYU-Hawaii Board of Trustees, announced that Tanner would be succeeded as the institution's president by John S. K. Kauwe III, effective July 1, 2020.
+On May 12, 2020, Jeffrey R. Holland, chairman of the executive committee of the BYU–Hawaii Board of Trustees, announced that Tanner would be succeeded as the institution's president by John S. K. Kauwe III, effective July 1, 2020.

 Music and poetry

-Tanner wrote the words to "Bless Our Fast We Pray", which is hymn #138 in the 1985 English-language edition of the LDS Church hymnal.
+Tanner wrote the words to "Bless Our Fast We Pray," which is hymn #138 in the 1985 English-language edition of the LDS Church hymnal.
 Tanner also wrote a "Sacrament Sonnet" that was published in Ensign in 1981.

 Tanner was also involved with putting to music "Nephi's Psalm," from a chapter in the Book of Mormon.
-The first one, "I Love the Lord" was written to the tune of "Be Still My Soul" and has been sung at the Priesthood Session of both the October 1999 and April 2007 general conferences.
-His other adaption, "Sometimes My Soul," is based on the American folk tune "Poor Wayfaring Stranger."
+The first adaption, "I Love the Lord" was written to the tune of "Be Still My Soul" and has been sung at the priesthood session of both the October 1999 and April 2007 general conferences.
+His second, "Sometimes My Soul," is based on the American folk tune "Poor Wayfaring Stranger."
 Tanner also wrote an article in Ensign on the power of hymns.

 Tanner is also a published poet.